 In winter of 2010 ten students came together to share their interest in aerospace engineering.
 Driven by the idea of designing, creating and launching their very own rocket they built their first rocket: STR-01 "Origin".
-"Origin", which is now the first of eight rockets, first flew at the C'Space event in France in 2011, where it won the "Prix Espace et Industrie" twice.
+"Origin" first flew at the C'Space event in France in 2011, where it won the "Prix Espace et Industrie" twice.

 By now, their team consists of more than 100 members.

 Beside the big five projects presented below the TU Wien Space Team is also working on other projects, as e.g. a launch rocket for the ESERO Austria CanSat challenge.
 In order to be able to safely reach higher altitudes, the concept of the old CanSat rocket was revised.
 Among other things, the former single-stage recovery was expanded to a two-stage recovery.
 Furthermore, two cameras filming to the outside are now installed in the center of the rocket's height.
 The new rocket concept has a diameter of 6 in, is 240 cm long and has a mass of approximately 15kg.

 Moreover, the TU Wien Space Team is also participating the project "This is (not) rocket science!" lead by the Technisches Museum Wien (technischesmuseum.at).
 Within this project the topics of space and satellite technology is brought to children and therefore enhances these topics within the society.

 All finished and on-going projects can be found on the website of the TU Wien Space Team.

 With The Hound rocket we want to break the European altitude record for a student rocket launch, according to simulations The Hound could even reach outer space (altitude of ~100 km).
 The Airframe will be redesigned, manufactured and a test flight will be conducted in Europe.
 In the fall of 2023, The Hound team will travel to the Black Rock Desert, Nevada, USA, for another record attempt, performing two launches with The Hound Minor and The Hound Major.